Tour + Workshop: Health Challenge – What do I Need to Survive?

 - Zon Hearing Aid.
 Stuart Karten, Eric Olson, Paul Kirley and Dennis Schroeder, Stuart Karten Design for Starkey Laboratories, Inc. U.S

-- For this exercise, pick one object from each category (divided by function), this allows the supplies to vary between groups.
+For this exercise, choose two materials from each category to distribute to each group inside a brown lunch bag.
+This allows the supplies to vary between groups.

 - Brown paper lunch bag to hold materials